 There are many many more citations verified by archaeology that demonstrate the accuracy of the gospels.
 When they mention events dealing with rulers, places, events like a census, who was governor, etc., they are all accurate historically.

 Nevertheless, the accuracy is really even greater than 99.5%.
-The reason is because many of the copies that have spelling errors, minor word omissions and additions, etc., are copied and those copies contains those various minor errors.
-So, for example, if one manuscript has "Jesus Christ" and it is copied only as "Jesus", then the following MSS will contain only the word "Jesus" where other manuscripts might contain "Jesus Christ."
-All that is needed is to look at an older copy than all of them and the error is cleared up.
+The reason is that many of the copies that have spelling errors, minor word omissions and additions, etc., are copied; and those copies contain those various minor errors.
+So, for example, if one manuscript has "Jesus Christ" and it is copied only as "Jesus," then the following MSS will contain only the word "Jesus" where other manuscripts might contain "Jesus Christ."
+All that is needed is to look at an older copy than all of them, and the error is cleared up.
 Therefore, we can easily know what the original said.

 Also, if 10 copies contain the same copying error, then the total number of copies with error increases.
 But in reality by tracing the text back through parent manuscripts that are uncovered to archeology, we can uncover manuscripts that shed light on which rendering is correct.